-There's no better way to top off your Vegas vacation than with a picture of you and a celebrity.
-When you get home you can tell your friends you had the time of your life in Sin City, and you got to party with the likes of Gwen Stefani or Fergie.
+There's no better way to top off your vacation than with a picture of you and a celebrity.
+When you get home you can tell your friends you had the time of your life in Las Vegas, and you got to party with the likes of Gwen Stefani or Fergie.
 It'll be a great story for the scrapbook, but actually getting the picture can be a little tricky.
 However, there's one place where you're guaranteed to see stars in Vegas no matter when you visit.

 Madame Tussauds Interactive Wax Attraction at the Venetian features more than 100 wax replicas of celebrities from Liberace to Jennifer Lopez.
 The keyword here is interactive.
 This isn't a museum where the exhibits are displayed in glass cases or protected by velvet ropes Instead, the 30,000-square-foot attraction features two stories of figures and exhibits where you're encouraged to get up-close and take pictures with your favorite celebrities.
 Run your fingers through their hair, put your arm around their shoulders or given them a kiss on the cheek, it's all OK, and people do it.

 Another plus -- you can bring in your own camera and spend as much time as you need finding the perfect vantage point and snapping a picture.
 Some of the figures are featured as part of exhibits to help you stage the perfect photo.
 For instance, George Clooney isn't just on display.
 His wax figure is showcased as part of a wedding chapel setting where guests can slip on a white gown, walk down the aisle and say, "I do" to one of Hollywood's hottest bachelors.
 Clooney fans won't want to miss that photo opportunity.